xiix0/scam/README.md

-You never hesitate to tackle the most difficult problems.
+You have a strong appeal for members of the opposite sex.